-Born in Montreal, where I still live, I am multidisciplinary artist engaged in a conceptually-based practice.
+Born in Montreal, where I still live, I am an inter-arts artist engaged in a project-based practice.
 I have an insatiable curiosity about what makes us tick; the who, what, where, when, why and how.

 My artistic practice has allowed me to pursue several topics of particular interest: genetics, the environment, absence and solastalgia.